 According to some medical experts, every person will experience or require lower back pain treatment at least once in their lives.
 This is arguably a natural occurrence, as the spine and its associated muscles are the primary support structures of the body and, unlike the legs, don’t get any pressure relieved when someone sits down.
 However, lower back pain is still an unpleasant experience and something that can leave many people unable to get on with their daily tasks.
 There are a number of options out there for someone who is looking for an effective treatment, each with their own benefits and potential risks.

-Some believe that pain management is a better recourse for lower back pain treatment.
+Some believe that pain management is a better resource for lower back pain treatment.
 In essence, this is a multidisciplinary approach that aims to teach patients how to reduce the risk of back pain and how to work around it.
 Pain medication is rarely advised by advocates of this approach, as it focuses more on teaching the body to cope with the problem instead of relying on outside interference.
 This is a viable option for patients who have back pain due to psychological, social or lifestyle factors rather than a persistent physical problem.
-My friend use brentwood mattress for his back pain, and seems work well after use two weeks.
+My friend uses Brentwood mattress for his back pain and seems to work well after use two weeks.

 Surgery is, in some cases, also the best option for lower back pain treatment.
 There are instances when the pain is not from the strain that the back endures, but from damage to the spinal column.
 There might be hairline fractures on some of the vertebrae, the bones may have fused or any other form of damage to the spine.
 In many of these cases, the only real permanent solution is to operate and attempt to correct the problem.
 Pain medication for these cases is possible but likely would entail a lifetime of ever-increasing doses as the body develops a tolerance – a high-risk scenario, as most pain killers are opioids and are habit-forming by nature.

 Best Mattress For a Bad Back 2019